 - Bring a large saucepan of water with the stock cubes to a boil.
 Add the quinoa and cook for 15 minutes until tender.
 Add the beans in the final minute.
 Drain well and stir in the coriander and lime juice, then season before covering to keep warm.

 - Place the chicken onto a board and shred each breast using two forks.
 Stir back into the tomato sauce and sugar and season.
 Serve with the quinoa, and scatter the stew with some coriander leaves before dishing up and eating with a dollop of yogurt on the side.

 This recipe can make 4 to 5 servings.
 However, the nutrient content for one serving is as follows:

 Read More: Dairy Free Protein Powder Options For Muscle Mass Development And Weight Loss

 If you look at most weight loss articles and ads, you may realize that most if not all promise rapid results.
 But remember we noted that you lose water and muscle during weight loss, which is to say you may gain all of it back later.

 This approach aims at losing 1 to 2 pounds per week (1).
 One pound of fat is equivalent to 3,500 calories.
 It is not easy to torch these calories but with determination, it is possible.
-Shedding pounds at this rate is considered fat loss.
+Shedding pounds at this rate maximizes fat loss.
 It is also seen as a more effective way of keeping the weight at bay for the long haul (1).

 Exercise is paramount as it is ranked one of the best ways to lose fat fast.
 Besides torching calories, exercising also helps you build the muscle that is linked to a higher metabolism.
-However, remember to mix up your activities with weightlifting programs for added benefits.
+However, remember to mix up your cardio activities with weightlifting programs for added benefits.